SartHak-0-Sach/3D_airplane_portfolio_website/README.md

 ## How to host

-Here is a guide: [How to deploy the project](https://github.com/SartHak-0-Sach/2D-game_portfolio-website/blob/main/HOW_TO_DEPLOY.MD)
+Here is how to deploy your project: [How to deploy the project](https://www.youtube.com/watch?v=zRJcQ9PFSHE)

 ## My process